 Hetu | Clapham Junction, London

-They say no to more than just single-use, they say no to animal products, no to palm oil, no to exploitation, and no to over consumption, in general.
-Hetu sells staple whole foods, unprocessed, unrefined in bulk, and sustainable reusable items.
+Saying no to more than just single-use, but also to animal products, palm oil, exploitation, and over-consumption in general, Hetu sells staple whole foods, unprocessed, unrefined in bulk, and sustainable reusable items.
 Good for the planet, good for your health.
 In South London.

 Quote: “We are on a mission to change the world with one of the most powerful tools at our disposal; our buying power.”